 If you are amongst those struggling to fall asleep and stay asleep, essential oils may help.have found that aromatherapy may be a safe alternative to pharmaceutical interventions for mild sleep disturbances.
 In this guide, we’ll discuss the best essential oils for sleep to help you reap the full benefits of aromatherapy.

 Essential oils are extracted from plants in a way so they retain their original properties.
 Essential oils can be stored in any part of the plant like flowers, leaves, twigs, roots, buds, stems, or seeds.

 Extraction is a process of obtaining a plant’s active botanical constituents—a liquified version of the plant.
 The botanical constituents are dissolved into a solvent to make an herbal extract.
 These extracts are considered more effective in implementing the benefits of the plant than consuming it.
-When you use essential oils, you gain maximum benefits of the plant because its active botanical constituents, such as alkaloids, flavonoids, minerals, and phenols are directly brought to you.
+When you use essential oils, you gain maximum benefits of the plant because of its active botanical constituents, such as alkaloids, flavonoids, minerals, and phenols are directly brought to you.

 Different Ways of Using Essential Oils for Sleep